synthbot-anon/synthanim/README.md

             svg.write(outfile, encoding='unicode')

 The XFLReader class provide is a visitor interface for rendering.
-Renderers must subclass the XFLReader class and implement the relevant methods.
+Renderers should subclass the XflRenderer class and implement the relevant methods.
 A complete renderer should implement EITHER:

     render_shape - Render an SVG shape